mflaviusm/GENUS/README.md

 | [Mobile Contact Us Page](assets/readme-images/contact-us.png) | [Tablet Contact Us Page](assets/readme-images/tablet-contact-us.png) | [Desktop Contact Us Page](assets/readme-images/desktop.contact-us.png) |

 ## Changes to Wireframes
-Throughout the development of the website, some change have been made.
+Throughout the development of the website, some changes have been made.

 1. Landing page newsletter form
   * The sign-up form on the landing page has been removed as the newsletter is yet to be implemented.

 2. Twitch Stream Iframe
-  * The Twitch iframe has been removed from the community page as the it was unnecessary content.
+  * The Twitch iframe has been removed from the community page as it was unnecessary content.
 Visitors still have the option to access our Twitch stream from the footer of the website.

 3. The founder section
   * The Founder section has been moved from the Contact Us page to the community page as given its content and purpose it was more suited to the community page.